Just about every service on our best VPN guide boasts about how many servers it has and, on top of that, how many VPN

-At its most basic level, having access to more VPN servers means you'll have more choice in which server you connect to.
+At the most basic level, having access to more VPN servers means you'll have more choice in which server you connect to.
 In turn, you're more likely to find a quick, stable connection.
 Like so many things in life, though, it’s not quite that simple...

 Server number vs server locations

 When making your decision, one of the most important things to pay attention to is the number of VPN server locations a provider offers.
 This is just as important as the sheer number of servers – if a provider has a relatively narrow network, connecting to or from more ‘unusual’ locations could result in a severe drop in connection speed.

 This is often the case with smaller, more Europe- and US-focused VPNs, with users in Asia or Africa having to connect to servers several countries away.

 What you really want is a good selection of well-populated locations.
 This should make sure no single server becomes overloaded with users or is detected by streaming providers before another can take its place.